heitzlki/innovation-ecosystem/README.md

 ## Acknowledgments

-Special thanks to the **Economic Promotion Office of the Canton of St.Gallen** for providing the challenge and resources to make this project possible.
+Special thanks to the **Canton of St.Gallen** for providing the challenge and resources to make this project possible.